By Greg Buckley

 Slide 6 – This is the same 1831 map, but showing a much larger area.
 Here we can see the lake in the north that drains into Salt Creek, later to be completely drained through the use of drainage tiles and the straightening of the Salt Creek channel.
 The area marked “Timber” is what currently makes up the major portion of the Ned Brown Forest Preserve.
 Even in 1831 we can see that there was a great deal of agricultural use of the area, depicted by the “Fields”, although there was a great deal more wetland area than we have today.
 Finally, it is worth noting the extensive area to the southeast that is labeled as “Prairie”.
 Perhaps nothing more clearly represents the transformation of this area in the past 180 years than this section of the map, for what was once an expansive, undeveloped prairie is now….

 Slide 7 – O’Hare Airport.

-Greg Buckley is Associate Professor of Natural Science and Sustainability Studies at Roosevelt University, and now is Associate Dean of Graduate Studies and Continuing Education at Lebanon Valley College.
+Greg Buckley is a former Associate Professor of Natural Science and Sustainability Studies at Roosevelt University, and now is Associate Dean of Graduate Studies and Continuing Education at Lebanon Valley College.
 This photo essay was developed in May 2011.